pypeit/PypeIt/doc/help/run_pypeit.rst

       -h, --help            show this help message and exit -v VERBOSITY, --verbosity VERBOSITY
-                            Verbosity level between 0 [none] and 2 [all] -t, --hdrframetype    Use file headers and the instument-specific keywords to determine the type of each frame
-      -r REDUX_PATH, --redux_path REDUX_PATH
+                            Verbosity level between 0 [none] and 2 [all] -r REDUX_PATH, --redux_path REDUX_PATH
                             Path to directory for the reduction.
 Only advised for testing